 Guidelines on minimum/nonexhaustive patient summary dataset for electronic exchange in accordance with the cross-border directive 2011/24/EU http://ec.europa.eu/health/ehealth/docs/guidelines_patient_summary_en.pdf

-Starting with the topics identified in the work program of the eHN, eStandards will join up SDOs and the broad eHealth stakeholder’s community.
-In an open consensus-building dialog to take place both in the MS and EU level, we will build bridges of understanding and cooperation on the eStandards deployed within national programs, associating them with the EU PS Guideline.
-Then, through the implementation of actions in the EU/US MoU roadmap, MS considerations will be reflected in the global alignment of standards.
+Starting with the topics identified in the work program of the eHN, eStandards joined up SDOs and the broad eHealth stakeholder’s community.
+In an open consensus-building dialog to take place both in the MS and EU level, we built bridges of understanding and cooperation on the eStandards deployed within national programs, associating them with the EU PS Guideline.
+Then, through the implementation of actions in the EU/US MoU roadmap, MS considerations are being reflected in the global alignment of standards.
 The Trillium Bridge project (http://www.trilliumbridge.eu) building on the EU PS Guideline has made significant progress towards bridging with the HL7 CCDA/CCD mentioned in the Meaningful Use regulation, initially focusing on Portugal, Italy and Spain.
-If this process is successful it will create a rippling effect for eStandards adoption and alignment, while tangibly demonstrating the value and impact of a formal standardization dialog that is broad and inclusive.
-Supporting activities to this objective will build on the approach of the Antilope project , which supplements conferences with regional workshops and webinars with standardized material and delivery methods.
-A distinctive element of the outreach will be the shift towards acknowledging the problem and offering exemplary guidelines that aim to set the tone of the discourse.
+This project can create a rippling effect for eStandards adoption and alignment, while tangibly demonstrating the value and impact of a formal standardization dialog that is broad and inclusive.
+Supporting activities to this objective built on the approach of the Antilope project , which supplements conferences with regional workshops and webinars with standardized material and delivery methods.
+A distinctive element of the outreach was the shift towards acknowledging the problem and offering exemplary guidelines that aim to set the tone of the discourse.

 eHealth stakeholders group of European Umbrella organizations established by DG Connect in 2012: http://ec.europa.eu/digital-agenda/en/news/ehealth-stakeholder-group-members